Karthikeyan20020408/E-commerce-_Application/README.md

 - View and manage customer orders.

 - Track sales and generate reports.
   6. **Payments Integration:** Integration with secure payment gateways for hassle-free transactions.
   7. **Notifications:** Notify users about order updates, discounts, and offers.
-8. **Responsive Design:** Optimized for desktop, tablet, and mobile views.
-9. **Wishlist:** Users can save products for future purchases.
+  8. **Wishlist:** Users can save products for future purchases.
-  10.**Product Reviews and Ratings:** Users can leave reviews and rate products after purchase.
+9. **Product Reviews and Ratings:** Users can leave reviews and rate products after purchase.
-11. **Discounts and Offers:** Admins can create promotions and discounts.
+  10. **Discounts and Offers:** Admins can create promotions and discounts.